Breakfast

 8. Deflate and divide the dough into nine equal portions.
 Knead into ball shapes.
 Cover with plastic wrap and let rest for 15 minutes.

-9. Take one portion and roll it with a rolling pin into an oval shape.
-Take one end of the dough and fold it to meet the middle of the oval.
+9. Roll one portion with a rolling pin into an oval shape.
+Fold one end of the dough to meet the middle of the oval.
 Take the other end and fold to meet on top.

-10. Turn the dough over, so that the folds face down and roll and flatten the dough with a rolling pin.
-Flip the dough again, so the folded side faces up.
+10. Turn the dough over so the folds face down, roll, and flatten the dough with a rolling pin.
+Flip the dough again so the folded side faces up.

 11. Roll the dough up from top to bottom.
 Take both ends and fold them down until they meet at the bottom.

-12. Stretch and move the top portion of the dough around until you end up with a ball shape at the top and the ends are tucked into the bottom.
+12. Stretch and move the top portion of the dough around until it forms a ball at the top, and the ends are tucked into the bottom.

-13. Place the balls into an 8 x 8 baking pan that is lined with parchment paper.
-Then cover with plastic wrap.
-Leave it for the second round of proofing, about 45 to 60 minutes, until doubles in size.
+13. Place the balls into an 8 x 8 baking pan lined with parchment paper.
+Cover with plastic wrap.
+Leave it for the second round of proofing, about 45 to 60 minutes, until doubled in size.

-14. Brush egg wash on the surface of buns then bake in a pre-heated 330°F oven for 30-35 minutes, or until golden brown.
+14. Brush egg wash on the surface of the buns, then bake in a pre-heated 330°F oven for 30-35 minutes or until golden brown.
 Transfer onto a wire rack and let cool completely.